 The NHS website states that’ you should avoid taking medicines when you’re pregnant, particularly during the first three months’ but that paracetamol is the ‘preferred choice’ to treat mild or moderate pain and fever.
 It also states that ‘Paracetamol has been used routinely during all stages of pregnancy’, ‘there is no clear evidence that it has any harmful effects on the unborn baby’, and that paracetamol is ‘generally safe to take as a painkiller in the first six months of pregnancy’.

-However, the NHS website also makes clear that pregnant women should get advice from their GP or midwife before taking any type of tablets and that taking any medicines during the first three months of pregnancy should be avoided if at all possible.
+However, the NHS website also clarifies that pregnant women should get advice from their GP or midwife before taking any tablets and that taking any medicines during the first three months of pregnancy should be avoided if possible.

 The study authors were clearly aware that their results would prove contentious and stated so in their key message, ‘it remains controversial whether prenatal exposure to paracetamol or aspirin affects neurodevelopment’.
 However, their work raises important questions about the use of common painkillers during pregnancy and deserves consideration.
-For, if something so seemingly innocuous as paracetamol can have such long-term and devastating effects on children, then it is surely worth scrutiny and further study.
+If something so seemingly innocuous as paracetamol can have such long-term and devastating effects on children, then it is worth scrutinising and further study.

-At Osbornes Law we care about how you are treated both by medical professionals at hospital and also under the care of private providers of health services.
-If you or someone in your family has been affected by the blood contamination scandal, then please do not hesitate to contact Partner and specialist birth injury lawyer Stephanie Prioron 020 7681 8671.
+At Osbornes Law, we care about how you are treated both by medical professionals at hospital and also under the care of private providers of health services.
+If you or someone in your family has been affected by the blood contamination scandal, please do not hesitate to contact Partner and specialist birth injury lawyer Stephanie Prior at 020 7681 8671.